-Application deadline is October 1.
-Applications received at a later date will not be reviewed.
+The application deadline is October 1.
+Applications received at a later date will be considered at a later date if the residency position has not been filled.
 As soon as a completed application is received, the applicant will be notified.
 The program's admissions committee will review the applicant’s credentials, and those applicants whose credentials are deemed adequate will be invited for a personal interview.

 Interviews/Selection of Students

 With the assistance of the departmental administrator, the invited applicant will arrange for the half-day interview.
 The applicant is responsible for the cost and arrangement of his/her own travel and lodging.
 Candidates will be notified of the Admissions Committee decision shortly after the interview.